Wrapping up

 • 5R Hierarchy: These steps have been adopted by UNB to ensure that more waste is diverted from the landfill than disposed of.

-• Partnership with Habitat for Humanity (HFH) Restore: A policy that was put in place since late spring 2022 that before we dispose of office furniture or other good quality items, UNB reaches out to the local HFH Restore to coordinate a pick-up of goods on campus.
+• Partnership with Habitat for Humanity (HFH) Restore: Before we dispose of office furniture or other good quality items, UNB reaches out to the local HFH Restore to coordinate a pick-up of goods on campus.
 Learn more on our Green Review blog.

 • Saint John Garden Committee: There is a local garden that UNB members have access to grow their food during the summer months.